 3000 Logan Road

 Hours: 9:00 a.m. – 5:00 p.m.
 Monday – Saturday

 1:00 p.m. – 5:00 p.m.
 Sunday

 The Stafford Air & Space Museum is named in honor of famed astronaut, Lt.
 General Thomas P. Stafford.
 Stafford was born in 1930 and raised in Weatherford, OK.
 His mother came to Oklahoma in a covered wagon and lived to see her only child fly to the moon.
 Stafford was selected by NASA in the second group of astronauts in 1962.
 He would fly four historic space missions (Gemini 6, Gemini 9, Apollo X, and Apollo-Soyuz), three of them as mission Commander.
 For his efforts as Commander of the U.S and Soviet joint Apollo-Soyuz mission, Stafford received a Nobel Peace Prize nomination.
-Stafford is the recipient of many prestigious awards, including the Presidential Medal of Freedom, the Congressional Space Medal of Honor, the NASA Distinguished Service Medal, and the Oklahoma Aviator of the Century award.
+Stafford is the recipient of many prestigious awards, including the Congressional Space Medal of Honor, the NASA Distinguished Service Medal, and the Oklahoma Aviator of the Century award.

-Situated just outside the museum’s front entrance, one of the most revolutionary aircraft ever built, the Lockheed F-104 “Starfighter,” now points majestically six stories straight up into the sky!
+Situated just outside the museum’s front entrance, one of the most revolutionary aircraft ever built, the Lockheed F-104 “Starfighter,” has become an iconic monument for the region and points six stores straight up into the sky!

 The museum is located along Route 66 at I-40 and Exit 84 in Weatherford, and welcomes visitors seven days a week, 360 days a year.
 (Closed: Easter, Thanksgiving, Christmas Eve, Christmas Day and New Year’s Day).